 Midnighters, the Hitchcockian noir film distributed by IFC Midnight, is finally available on Netflix.
 Written and directed by the Ramsay brothers, Midnighters is a small indie movie that has slowly built solid word of mouth among critics.
 Its story of a troubled married couple and a dead body promises some simple Hitchcockian suspense for film fans.
 No, it’s not a horror film, but if you enjoyed earlier Netflix releases like Calibre or Kaleidoscope, Midnighters may be that hidden gem you’ve been looking for.

 Jeff and Lindsey, a young married couple, are out celebrating New Year’s Eve, but with little to celebrate.
 Their marriage is on the rocks.
 Lindsey makes ends meet working in a bank, while an unemployed Jeff struggles to renovate and flip their house.
-Things take a much more drastic turn when they hit and kill a stranger on a dark stretch of road.
+Things take a more drastic turn when they hit and kill a stranger on a dark stretch of road.
 Jeff, who was drinking at the party, convinces Lindsey to wait before calling the police.
-It’s a decision that will set the couple on a dangerous path.
+It’s a decision that will set the couple on a dangerous path with no turning back.

 Midnighters Twists and Turns With the Best Noir Films